 At first, I had a lot of work to do.
 Then, my editing effectively raised the bar on everyone’s writing.
 They wrote much more slowly.
 Because, after all, writing well is tortuously difficult for even the most successful writers.

 By the third week I found myself telling everyone they will not write well unless they are surprised.
 If you are not surprised at the end of your writing, then the reader is not surprised, and then the writing is boring both of you.
 But it’s hard to let yourself be surprised in your writing because it’s not that fun to not know where stuff is going.

 I’m near the end of my third month of editing.
 There are only a few people still writing, because sticking to a path that’s full of surprises is really difficult, but it’s the only path worth taking.

 Most of you are not writers, but in fact, we are all editors of our own lives, and we owe it to ourselves to demand surprise at any path we take the time to explore, because that’s the only way to grow.

 I wanted to lie and tell you I charged people $800 to edit for three months.
 In hindsight I think I could have charged that.
 Actually, not in hindsight.
-Melissa and I were doing the writing seminar together and she thought the editing should cost $800, but I worried that some people could not afford that price.
+Melissa and I were doing the writing webinar together and she thought the editing should cost $800, but I worried that some people could not afford that price.
 And I wanted people to sign up.
-I wanted to edit the people in the seminar because I loved them all and I wanted to continue working with them.
+I wanted to edit the people in the webinar because I loved them all and I wanted to continue working with them.
 And editing is fun.